-To date the Corporation has invested in maintaining the OCA Property which includes the completion of a 43-101 that suggested that certain work should be completed on the property to better evaluate the economic prospect of the property.
-To finance this work, the Corporation closed the proposed transaction as discussed in Item 1 above, which permitted the Corporation to be listed on the Exchange and have the funds released from escrow to finance the initial exploration work on the OCA Property over two phases.
+To date, the Corporation has invested in maintaining the OCA Prospect which includes the completion of a 43-101 that suggested that certain work should be completed on the property to better evaluate its mineralization and potential deposit.
+To finance this work, the Corporation closed the Transaction as discussed in Item 1, which also permitted the Corporation to be listed on the Exchange.

-Phase I started in October 2022 recently completed at a total cost of approximately \$455,000.
-The work is to include the following: electromagnetic survey, shallow brine sampling, logistics and site preparation and lab and technical analysis.
+Phase I started in October 2022 at a total cost of approximately \$455,000.
+The work included the following: Transient Electromagnetic and Magneto-Telluric geophysical surveys, shallow brine sampling, logistics and site preparation.
+This work was complete and delineated drill targets for planned exploration activities in Phase II.